 "The more confident managers feel around #financialstatements the more they use them, and the more insights they gain about their business.
 The result is better decisions." #Accounting guru Peter Frampton on Calculated Confidence." - Colour Accounting

 How can an independent adviser help a failing business?

 Sometimes, SME owners are simply too involved in their organisation to see the bigger picture.
 This is hardly surprising - after all, they live and breathe their business.
 But an independent adviser can identify areas for improvement that may never have occurred to the owner.

 Jessica, for example, worked with a struggling retail store last year.
 Although the company had good brand awareness, its sales were suffering.
 Jessica helped to identify where the business was paying unnecessary costs and what elements of its operations could be improved.
 She recommended they move premises to a single storey lease (as the two-level store they were operating in required more staff and higher rents).
 Jessica also helped to improve their online shopping tool, which had previously been cumbersome and wasn't generating sales.

 "Independent advisers are essentially a fresh pair of eyes.
 We're there to help identify the root cause of issues, as well as give some hard truths that business owners may not have picked up on themselves," explains Jessica.

 BDO wants your business to succeed.
-That's why we have recovery and insolvency services across New Zealand.
+That's why we have Restructuring Services across New Zealand.
 No matter where you're located or what size your business is, we're here to help.
 Contact us today for more information.